bhandaru/lowcodeapi-labs/05 - Exposing & Invoking API.md

 ![Login](images/CreateApplicationPlan.png)

 2. Enter the following for Name and System name.
 Leave the other fields with their default values.
+Remember to replace XX with your user ID assined at the beginning of this lab.

   ```
-  Contact-API
+  Contact-API-XX
   ```
   ![Login](images/CreatingAppPlan.png)